WASM Workflows

 wf.addStep('summarize', ['SummarizeEvent'], async (event, ctx) => {

-const model = CompletionModel.openrouter(event.apiKey);
+const model = CompletionModel.openrouter();

 const response = await model.complete([